 The New Gorilla Vs. The Old Gorilla

 Gossamer Gear reverts to the original lid design for the 2018 iteration of the Gorilla.
 Not a huge change.
 The price also jumped a bit.
-Below is a side-by-side photo with the 2018 model on the left of the 2017 version.
+Below is a side-by-side photo, with the current model to the left of the previous version.

 The Gossamer Gear Gorilla earned high scores for both load carrying comfort and durability.
 Its Weight-to-Volume Ratio is compelling, and its feature set includes all of the pockets and straps we consider most useful.
 Whether you're headed out for multi-day, multi-week, or multi-month trips, the Gorilla will quickly become your go-to pack.
 Comfortable, light, and easy to pack, the Gorilla is precisely what we want in a backpack for thru-hiking and shorter trips as well.